gsmadi/lightningpy/README.md

 `pytest`

-To run end-to-end tests,
+To run integration tests,

-`. scripts/e2e.sh`
+`. scripts/int.sh`

 **Note**: Tests depend on `docker` and `docker-compose`.